Skip to content

 CIRCOM in zkProver

-Although CIRCOM is mainly used to convert a STARK proof into its respective Arithmetic circuit, it is implemented in varied ways within the zkProver, specifically during the STARK Recursion process.
+Although CIRCOM is mainly used to convert a STARK proof into its respective Arithmetic circuit, it is implemented in varied ways within the zkProver, specifically during the STARK recursion process.

 Info

-This document gives further elaboration on the Proving Architecture by focusing on the CIRCOM Arithmetic circuits, while highlighting CIRCOM’s pivotal role in the STARK Recursion process.
+This document gives further elaboration on the Proving architecture by focusing on the CIRCOM Arithmetic circuits, while highlighting CIRCOM’s pivotal role in the STARK Recursion process.

 zkEVM Batch Prover

-The localExitRoot is the Merkle root of the ExitTree used in the Bridge to transfer information from the L2 to the Ethereum L1.
+The localExitRoot is the Merkle root of the ExitTree used in the bridge to transfer information from the L2 to the Ethereum L1.

 The oldBatchNum indicates which batch is being processed, and in each transition the numbering increments by \(1\), such that newBatchNum = oldBatchNum + 1.